 Alternative 1 would not adversely affect the California least tern at their nesting site on Pier 400.
-However, Alternative 1 would temporarily disturb a small amount of foraging habitat for the least tern and other special status species in the CSWH during construction of the CSWH Expansion Area and Eelgrass Habitat Area (Impact BIO-1 in Section 3.3.6.2).
-These impacts This impact would be less than significant, and the contribution of Alternative 1 to cumulative impacts would not be considerable.
+However, Alternative 1 would temporarily disturb foraging habitat for the least tern and other special status species in the CSWH during construction of the CSWH Expansion Area and Eelgrass Habitat Area (Impact BIO-1 in Section 3.3.6.2).
+These impacts would be less than significant, and the contribution of Alternative 1 to cumulative impacts would not be considerable.
 Alternative 1 would have no impact on critical habitat because none is present.
 No loss of individuals or habitat for other special status species would occur.